Lucy Robinson (Neighbours): 1991–1995

 Lucy (now played by Bell) returns to Ramsay Street permanently.
 Upon her return, she is different than she was before she had departed.
-The high-level intellectual was gone, replaced by a stereotypical 1990s blond bimbo bombshell.
+The high-level intellectual was gone, replaced by a stereotypical blond bimbo bombshell.
 Following her expulsion from Alumwood, she re-enrols at Erinsborough High to complete Year Twelve.
 During this time, she is constantly battling the unrequited affections of Todd's friend Josh Anderson (Jeremy Angerson), but she is more interested in Glen Donnelly, despite knowing that he is her half-brother.
 The pair prepare to have sex, but are caught by Paul.
 He tells Jim, who is disbelieving at first, accusing Paul of lying, however, Helen confirms this is the truth.
 After a few arguments, the family agrees to move forward.
 Lucy then confesses to Glen's ex-girlfriend, Gemma Ramsay (Beth Buchanan) who then slaps her.
 Scenes showing Lucy and Glen's relationship were edited out and cut by the BBC in their UK airing.

 Lucy's relationship with lifelong friend Emma Gordon (Tamsin West) comes to an end when Lucy betrays her in the race for a job for an advertising agency by passing Emma's work off as her own.
 Lucy goes out with neighbour Brad Willis and crashes a car into a lake.
 Further dramas ensue when Ashley Denton (Steve Kidd) begins stalking Lucy and kidnaps her after she twists her ankle.

 Ashley is convinced Lucy is a woman named Claire and forces her to try on a wedding dress.
 Josh comes looking for Lucy but Ashley lies and tells him she has not seen her then slams the door.
 Lucy tries to escape, but Ashley ties her to a chair.
 Josh finds one of Lucy's earrings outside and returns and forces his way into the house, knocking Ashley out and rescuing Lucy, who is grateful to him.
 At Christmas, Lucy, Josh and Brad go on holiday to the Gold Coast where she meets a new friend, Beth Brennan (Natalie Imbruglia) who returns to Ramsay Street with them.
 Lucy and Beth share a room, but tension is visible when both find themselves competing for Brad's affections.
 Lucy later leaves for Singapore after securing a year-long contract.
-She makes a brief return in September 1993 to celebrate Helen's birthday.
+She makes a brief return the following year to celebrate Helen's birthday.
 During this visit, Lucy reveals to her family that she has married her agent David Kazalian.